mohamedabuemira/abuemira-cv/README.md

-## Hi there, I'm Mohamed Essam Abu Emira. 👋
+## Hi there, I'm Mohamed Essam Abu Emira. 👋 👋
 ### I'm Odoo Functional Consultant with a passion for ERP/eCommerce implementations.

-- :telescope: The majority of my experience in Odoo ERP and eCommerce implementations dates back to 10+ years.
+- 🔭 telescope: The majority of my experience in Odoo ERP and eCommerce implementations dates back to 10+ years.
 - 👀 During my free time, I enjoy working with studying accounting and studying Programming basics with Python.
 - 🌱 I’m currently learning Business Analyst and PMP.
 - 💞️ Goals: Start contributing to Open Source projects.
-- 💞️️ Fun fact: I love to play games and watch Football.
+- ⚡  Fun fact: I love to play games and watch Football.

 ## About